pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 }
 ```

-In `GCWorker` structure, `uuid` field is the unique identifier, when it's initialized, a timestamp is fetched from PD and formatted as a 16bit string, and used as the `uuid`.
-On the opposite, `desc` is a human-readable identifier that is composed of [some instance information](https://github.com/pingcap/tidb/blob/v5.2.1/store/gcworker/gc_worker.go#L93).
+In `GCWorker` structure, `uuid` field is the unique identifier.
+When it's initialized, a timestamp is fetched from PD and formatted as a 16bit string, and used as the `uuid`. `desc` is a human-readable identifier that is composed of [some instance information](https://github.com/pingcap/tidb/blob/v5.2.1/store/gcworker/gc_worker.go#L93).

 The Start function of GCWorker will call when TiDB is bootstraped.
 In [this file](https://github.com/pingcap/tidb/blob/v5.2.1/store/gcworker/gc_worker.go#L105-L113), a goroutine will be created for GC jobs periodically.